 Not Seasonally Adjusted Employment, Hours, and Earnings for New York State, Metro Areas, and Counties – The set of North American Industrial Classification System (NAICS) based historical employment, hours, and earnings data for New York State, metropolitan statistical areas (MSAs), and minor counties (outside of MSAs).
 This data is not seasonally adjusted.

-Important Notice: Nonfarm employment estimates for New York State, metropolitan areas and minor areas (counties outside of metropolitan areas) from April 2020-December 2021 from the monthly Current Employment Statistics (CES) survey were revised as part of the annual benchmarking process, and released on the New York State Department of Labor website on March 10, 2022.
-Some statewide and sub-state area employment data prior to April 2020 were also revised in order to eliminate series breaks.
+Important Notice: Nonfarm employment estimates for New York State, metropolitan areas and minor areas (counties outside of metropolitan areas) from April 2021-December 2022 from the monthly Current Employment Statistics (CES) survey were revised as part of the annual benchmarking process, and released on the New York State Department of Labor website on March 9, 2023.
+Some statewide and sub-state area employment data prior to April 2021 were also revised in order to eliminate series breaks.

 Employment estimates for New York State and metropolitan areas are made following sampling procedures and methodologies approved by the U.S. Bureau of Labor Statistics (BLS).
 Industry employment estimates for counties outside of metropolitan areas (called “minor areas”) are based on a historical trend methodology.
 BLS regulations require that minor area estimates be presented separately from estimates for New York State and metropolitan areas.